Pirates of the Caribbean: Dead Men Tell No Tales: Plot

-Meanwhile, Captain Hector Barbossa hears from his pirate crew that the revived Captain Salazar has killed several pirates at sea and is destroying Barbossa's fleet.
-Barbossa talks his way out of being killed by offering to help find Jack and learns that the Trident could lead him to a "treasure".
-Salazar agrees, wanting revenge on Jack.
+Meanwhile, Captain Hector Barbossa is informed that Salazar has attacked three pirate ships of Barbossa's fleet.
+Shansa, a sea witch, tells Barbossa that the Trident could lead him to a "treasure" and gives him Jack's compass.
+Barbossa makes a deal with Salazar by offering to help find Jack.
 Salazar pursues the Dying Gull, forcing Jack, Henry, and Carina to flee to an island, discovering that Salazar's crew cannot go on land.
-Barbossa allies himself with Jack, returning his compass and restoring the miniaturized Black Pearl to its original size.
-They continue their journey to the island, with Barbossa taking command of the Pearl once more.
+Barbossa allies himself with Jack, releasing the miniaturized Black Pearl that was trapped in a bottle by Blackbeard, and taking command of the restored Pearl once more as they continue their journey to the Trident's island.
 During the voyage, Jack and Barbossa realize Carina is the latter's long-lost daughter.

-The Pearl approaches the Trident's island and evades a Royal Navy warship until it is destroyed by the Silent Mary before the Pearl runs aground on the island.
+The Pearl approaches the Trident's island and evades a British Navy warship until it is destroyed by the Silent Mary before the Pearl runs aground on the island.
 Jack, Barbossa, and Carina use the island's magic to part the ocean which opens a path to the Trident on the ocean floor.
 Salazar captures Henry and possesses him to walk on the ocean floor and seize the Trident.
 Once he does so, Henry is given his body back, and Jack distracts Salazar, allowing Henry to destroy the Trident, breaking all curses upon the sea and restoring Salazar's crew to life.
 However, the Trident's destruction causes the divided sea to close in on them.
-The Pearl lowers its anchor to lift the group to safety, but Salazar pursues them, still hell-bent on killing Jack.
-Carina realizes that Barbossa is her father when she spots a tattoo on his arm identical to the diary's cover, a trident star formation.
+The Pearl lowers its anchor to lift the group to safety, but Salazar pursues them.

+Carina realizes that Barbossa is her father when she spots a tattoo on Barbossa's arm, the Trident's star formation, identical to the diary's cover.
 Barbossa sacrifices himself to kill Salazar, allowing the others to escape.

-Sometime later, Henry and Carina reach Port Royal, where Will appears, free from the Dutchman.
-His wife, Elizabeth Swann, appears moments later and the Turner family reunites.
-Henry and Carina kiss.
-Jack watches from the Pearl before sailing away into the horizon, captain once again, while also adopting Captain Barbossa's monkey.
+Shortly afterwards, Carina names herself "Barbossa" before Henry and Carina go to Port Royal, Jamaica.
+Henry and Carina kiss before Henry reunites with Will, now free from the Dutchman, on land.
+Will then hugs and kisses Elizabeth Swann immediately afterwards.
+After watching the reunion from aboard the Black Pearl, Jack, now its captain once again, adopts Barbossa's monkey "Jack" before sailing away into the horizon.

-In a post-credits scene, Will and Elizabeth are asleep in their bed, when Davy Jones appears in their room.
-When he prepares to strike the couple, Will wakes up.
-Assuming he had a nightmare, he goes back to sleep, oblivious to the wet barnacles on the floor.
+In a post-credits scene, Will and Elizabeth are asleep in a bedroom when the shadow of Davy Jones, who was killed by Jack and Will decades earlier, enters.
+When the figure moves closer with his claw, Will wakes up to see nobody in the room.
+Assuming it was a nightmare, Will turns toward his wife and goes back to sleep, unaware of the barnacles lying on the floor next to the bed.